uikit/uikit-site/docs/pages/navbar.md

 ### Target

-By default, the dropdowns are aligned their navbar item.
+By default, the dropdowns are aligned to their navbar item.
 To position the dropdown to a different element, just add `target: SELECTOR` option to the `uk-navbar` attribute.

 ```html
 <nav class="uk-navbar-container" uk-navbar="target: !.uk-navbar">...</nav>